don-smith/Chrome-Extension-SpellCheck-AutoComplete-Enabler/README.md

 <pre>
 Developer's HUB / Changelog

-4.0.2.2
+4.0.2.5
-* engine update: improve query for elements by omitting input-types that has no-meaning for autocomplete/spellcheck (file/image/...)
+* improve element-discovery-query, omitting input-types that has no-need for autocomplete/spellcheck (button/file/image/...).
++ improve algorithm's overall-efficiency!

 4.0.2.1
 * engine update: smart-heuristics for websites that tries to change autocomplete/spellcheck back (such as eBay's onchange in the main-search input element) - resolved by unhooking those events :] -- ha! ha!!